the1lab/1lab/src/Cat/Regular.lagda.md

 A **regular category** is a category with [pullback]-stable [image] factorizations.
-To define regular categories, we use the theory of [orthogonal morphisms], specifically [strong epimorphisms]: A regular category is one where every morphism factors as a regular epimorphism followed by a monomorphism, and regular epimorphisms are stable under pullback.
+To define regular categories, we use the theory of [orthogonal morphisms], specifically [strong epimorphisms]: A regular category is one where every morphism factors as a strong epimorphism followed by a monomorphism, and strong epimorphisms are stable under pullback.

 [pullback]: Cat.Diagram.Pullback.html
 [image]: Cat.Diagram.Image.html
 [regular epi]: Cat.Diagram.Coequaliser.RegularEpi.html
-[orthogonal morphisms]: Cat.Morphism.Orthogonal.lagda.md
+[orthogonal morphisms]: Cat.Morphism.Orthogonal.html
-[strong epimorphisms]: Cat.Morphism.StrongEpi.lagda.md
+[strong epimorphisms]: Cat.Morphism.StrongEpi.html

+At face value, it's a bit weird to take the definition of regular categories to talk about strong, rather than _regular_, epimorphisms.
+But it turns out that strong epimorphisms correspond pretty directly to the idea of an image factorisation, or at least much _more_ directly than regular epimorphisms do.
+As we shall see, in a regular category, every strong epimorphism is regular.

 ```agda
 module _ {o ℓ} (𝒞 : Precategory o ℓ) where